 The Review Board is intended to be a highly democratic organization, and there is no limit to its possible size.

-Through the Inclusive Contribution and Equity Strategy, the Editorial Board also seeks to ensure that the Review Board is both representative of the field and diverse.
+Through the Inclusive Contribution and Equity Strategy, the Governing Board also seeks to ensure that the Review Board is both representative of the field and diverse.

 Review Board Selection and Acknowledgment